Ray Hammond is Europe’s most experienced futurist and keynote speaker on future topics.

 Now, information, so long static and locked up in old papers, books, magazines and broadcast tapes, can be sorted, ordered, filed and retrieved so as to produce the right information, at the right time, in an instant.
 Out of selective information comes knowledge, and out of knowledge comes fulfilment and joy”

-When not on the road, Ray lives with his long-term partner Maria in London and Bath, UK.
+When not on the road, Ray lives with his wife Maria in London and Bath, UK.
 He has two daughters.